gufolabs/gufo_font/docs/dev/naming.md

 Specifies the visual style of the glyph:

 * Not specified – Default bi-color outline style.
 Allows the colors to change depending on the element’s state.
-* `solid` – Fully filled glyph.
+* `s` – Solid.
+Fully filled glyph.
-* `border` – Hollow glyph with only the border/stroke visible, transparent inside.
+* `o` – Outline.
+Hollow glyph with only the border/stroke visible, transparent inside.